Fire Safety Equipment

 Portable fire extinguishers play a major role in building safety equipment and campus life safety systems.
 The majority of all campus areas are supplied with multipurpose class ABC dry chemical fire extinguishers.
 Other types of fire extinguishers include carbon dioxide, water, halon (being phased out), Type K liquid mist (kitchens) and Met-L-X (class D metals fires).
 The type of portable fire extinguisher should be compatible with the potential fire hazards, operations and building materials in the immediate area.

 All on-site workers have the responsibility for knowing the location, operation, and limitations of the fire extinguishers in the work area.
-Supervisors, principal investigators and building coordinators must ensure all workers are shown the locations and trained in the use of area fire extinguishers.
+Supervisors, principal investigators and building coordinators must ensure all workers are shown the locations of area fire extinguishers.
 Portable fire extinguishers should not be blocked at any time and be well marked for emergency use.
 After use, the extinguisher must be recharged or replaced by authorized personnel.

-Campus Facilities or the responsible campus department maintains service and repair of all portable fire extinguishers.
-Contact the EHS Safety Professional or Assistant Fire Marshal (Ext.
-27018) if there are any questions or additional information needed.
+Campus Facilities or the responsible campus department maintains servicing and repair of all portable fire extinguishers.
+Contact the Assistant Fire Marshal Shawn McGruder with questions or for additional information.

 How do I obtain additional extinguishers for a special event?
-Contact David Dorth to obtain additional fire extinguishers.
+Contact Phil Thunhorst to obtain additional fire extinguishers.
 Training on the safe use of fire extinguishers must be completed prior to the special event.
-EHS offers formal Fire Safety and Fire Extinguisher training through out the year.
-A schedule of upcoming classes is available on our training schedule web page.
-For more information, or to set up a class, please contact David Dorth.
+In addition to online training, EHS offers classroom training on request.
+Contact Jamila Pena Crespo for more information.

 Fire doors are life safety devices that contain fires and keep them from growing out of control.
 Because of this, all fire doors must not be propped open at any time.
 If only one stairwell door is propped open during a fire, the stairwell becomes an active smoke-filled chimney - not the safe haven needed for safely exiting the building.
 Fire doors can remain open only if they are specifically designed to close when a fire alarm is triggered.
 Most campus fire doors are rated for 1-1/2 hours duration of fire exposure.